obfuscatedgenerated/MagicMOTD/README.md

 - Use templates to display dynamic information
 - Force a specific MOTD with a command

+## How does it work?

+**Magic.** *(and H2)*

+I opted to use H2 as it is lighter than SQLite and MapDB.
+I wanted a single-file DB (but not slow like JSON) to store KV.
+In the plugin JAR, H2 takes up a little over a megabyte (compared to upwards of 16MB for the other choices).

+There are plans to allow for a choice of storage implementation, but for now you'll have to fork the repo if you wish to use a different DB.

 ## Commands

 | Command                   | Alias    | Description                                                                                                       | Permission         |